 While learning to respond with the appropriate phrase for the time of day will likely impress Greecians you encounter on your travels, there are many other common greetings and phrases in the Greek language you're likely to encounter—especially if you start with "kalispera."

 If you simply want to say "hello" to someone your age you meet at a bar or club, you can say "yasou," but if you want to show respect, you'll want to say "yassas" instead.
 Also, don't forget to ask for something nicely by saying "parakaló" ("please") and thanking the person in response by saying "efkharistó" ("thank you").

-When it comes to departing from your newfound friends, there are a number of ways to say "goodbye," including simply wishing that person a "good afternoon."
+When it comes to departing from your newfound friends, there are several ways to say "goodbye," including simply wishing that person a "good afternoon."
 On the other hand, you could also say "antío sas," which roughly translates to "goodbye."

 Although these phrases may help you break the ice, learning Greek fully can take a while.
 Fortunately, most Greecians also speak English, and many are willing to help you learn Greek—especially if you demonstrate your interest in their language by learning these phrases.